Ozone Solar.R Wind Temp Month Day

 model-plot

-Last but not least let’s see what happens if we are trying to set parameters that don’t exist in the pipeline, which mostly happens due to accidental misspells.
+Last but not least let’s try to set parameters that don’t exist in the pipeline, which mostly happens due to accidental misspells.

-# Warning in pip$set_params(list(titel = "misspelled variable name", foo = "my foo")): Trying to set
+# Warning in pip_set_params(pip, list(titel = "misspelled variable name", : Trying to set parameters

-# parameters not defined in the pipeline: titel, foo
+# not defined in the target: titel, foo

 As you see, a warning is given to the user hinting at the respective parameter names, which makes fixing any misspells straight-forward.